 Updates to the Coronavirus Job Retention Scheme (“CJRS”) guidance and a corresponding Treasury Direction were published on 13 November 2020.
 The Treasury Direction, which formally extends the CJRS from 1 November 2020 until 31 March 2021, outlines how it will operate between 1 November 2020 and 31 January 2021.

-This is the fourth Treasury Direction to be issued on this matter.
+This is the fourth such Treasury Direction to be issued.
 Together, the Treasury Directions form the legal framework for the Coronavirus Job Retention Scheme (CJRS).

 The fourth Treasury Direction: